 H3S holds cyber-seminars throughout the year, often in collaboration with CUAHSI.
 Through these cyber-seminars, H3S hopes to provide guidance for students and early career hydrologists on a variety of topics including the job application process, the peer review process, data ethics, and professional relationships.

 In the coming year, we are looking to continue and expand these efforts.
 H3S is currently in the process of developing a five-part summer workshop on the academic job application process, as well as other cyber-seminars.

 H3S holds networking events virtually throughout the year, as well as in person (if applicable) at AGU Fall Meetings.
 These events provide students and early career scientists the opportunity to meet, discuss research interests, and expand their professional network.

 Every year, H3S holds a variety of town halls/events/sessions at the AGU Fall Meeting.
 Past town halls covered topics including academic careers, non-academic careers, science communication, and building cross-disciplinary collaboration.

 In 2020, H3S launched its website (agu-h3s.org), which houses a variety of relevant resources, databases, and research highlights.
 The website is growing rapidly, with new resources added monthly and new databases soon to be launched.

 Pop-Up Talks are exciting sessions organized by H3S to provide a platform for students and early-career scientists to share their vision for the future of the water sciences.
 During these sessions students, early-career scientists, and anyone interested would give a five-minute “pop-up” talk about how their research impacts society; their vision of the future of geosciences; or their experiences working with diversity initiatives, community engagement, etc.

-Send us an email to email@example.com to stay updated with our events throughout the year and during AGU.
+Send us an email to email@example.com to stay updated with our events throughout the year and during the AGU Fall Meeting.